-26. CAPITAL MANAGEMENT
+27. CAPITAL MANAGEMENT

-The Corporation manages its capital to ensure that the Corporation will be able to continue as a going concern while maximizing the return to shareholders through the optimization of the debt and equity balance.
+The Group manages its capital to ensure that entities in the Group will be able to continue as going concerns while maximizing the return to shareholders through the optimization of the debt and equity balance.

-The capital structure of the Corporation consists of net debts (net balance of loans and cash and cash equivalents) and equity (share capital, capital surplus, retained earnings, and other equities).
+The capital structure of the Group is consisted in net debts (borrowings offset by cash and cash equivalents) and equity (comprising share capital issued, capital surplus, retained earnings and other equity).

-The Corporation is not subject to any externally imposed capital requirements.
+The Group is not subject to any externally imposed capital requirements.

-The key management personnel of the Corporation review the capital structure on an annual basis.
-Based on recommendations of the key management personnel, in order to balance the overall capital structure, the Corporation may adjust the amount of dividends paid to shareholders and the amount of new debt issued or existing debt redeemed.
+Key management personnel of the Group review the capital structure on an annual basis.
+As part of this review, the key management personnel consider the cost of capital and the risks associated with each class of capital.
+Based on recommendations of the key management personnel, in order to balance the overall capital structure, the Group may adjust the amount of dividends paid to shareholders, or the amount of new debt issued or existing debt redeemed.

-27. FINANCIAL INSTRUMENTS
+28. FINANCIAL INSTRUMENTS